 - 5 slices galangal

-- 1 lemongrass stalk, thinly sliced
+- 1 lemongrass stalk white part only, thinly sliced

 - 2 tbsp canola or other neutral oil